xy-241/CS-Notes/content/OS/CPU/Privilege Level.md

 ### User Mode
 - Only a subset of [[Instruction]] is allowed, I/O and [[Main Memory]] access are limited, and many [[CPU]] settings are locked
 - Applications run in this mode
+- If application trying to access resources they don't have access to like [[Main Memory]] they don't have access to, [[Segmentation Fault]] will occur

 ## Example